jeffreytli/pikkl/README.md

 - allowed users to login with Facebook and create a username, which is stored in the Parse database.

 Morgan
-- Front end design changes
+- front end design changes: constraints, icons, typography, color
-- UI/UX planning
+- UI/UX game redesign: 3 phase game system
+- implemented slider for voting
+- upload and image selector camera for submit - front end